markusbjorklund/fullstack/README.md

 ## Full Stack Web Development

-This is my tasklist for the Full stack course for Centrias "Road to Software Engineering".
+This is my tasklist for the Full stack open 2020.
+This is part of Centrias "Road to Software Engineering".

 Deadline is <b>6.12.2020</b>.